Plant and Fungal Oxylipins

 Although these intriguing lipids do not appear to have a widespread distribution in the Brassica family, more lipids of this kind are being reported from other species, and other oxylipins are known to be present in esterified form in plants subject to damage by pathogens or freeze/thawing.
 Others have found oxylipins including 12‑oxo‑phytodienoate linked to phosphatidylinositol and phosphatidylglycerol in stressed Arabidopsis, and lipoxygenase products have been found esterified to various phospholipids in other plant species.
 In addition, it has been established that acylation of the head-group of monogalactosyldiacylglycerol is a common stress response in plants, with the nature of the added acyl group, which can include OPDA, varying with the plant species and the stress applied.

-Colneleic and colnelenic acids (divinyl ether fatty acids originating from 18:2- and 18:3-derived hydroperoxides, respectively, via the action of 9-LOX) are produced quickly in leaves of potato plants infected by bacteria, fungi or viruses, and they are believed to have a defensive role against potato blight especially.
-Both oxylipins have been found esterified at the sn-2 position of phospholipids in potato, suggesting the presence of a preformed pool that, like the arabidopsides, would be immediately available in response to challenge by pathogens, for example by inhibiting germination of fungal spores.
+Colneleic and colnelenic acids, produced by the action of 9-LOX, have been found esterified at the sn-2 position of phospholipids in potato, suggesting the presence of a preformed pool that, like the arabidopsides, would be immediately available in response to challenge by pathogens, for example to inhibit germination of fungal spores.
 Similarly, mono- and digalactosyldiacylglycerols containing divinyl ether fatty acids, and termed 'linolipins' occur in leaves of flax plants (Linum usitatissimum L.) subjected to damage by freezing-thawing and in those inoculated with cells of the phytopathogenic bacterium Pectobacterium atrosepticum, and related lipids have been found in damaged leaves of the meadow buttercup (Ranunculus acris).

 Plant N-acylethanolamides, in which the fatty acid moiety is a lipoxygenase product of linoleic acid, have been detected in seeds of Arabidopsis thaliana, where they act synergistically with abscisic acid to modulate the transition from embryo to seedling.